Quando le luci si spengono. Prospettive future per la progettazione della casa intelligente

 Downloads

-Matteo O. Ingaramo, Politecnico di Milano (Italy)
+Matteo O. Ingaramo, Politecnico di Milano (Italia)

 E-mail: matteo.ingaramo@polimi.it

-Mila Stepanovic, Politecnico di Milano (Italy)
+Mila Stepanovic, Politecnico di Milano (Italia)

 E-mail: mila.stepanovic@polimi.it